suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.SEC.COMPATIBLE: Vendor, Device-type Identifiers {#req-sec-compatible}

 Devices MUST only apply firmware that is intended for them.
 Devices must know that a given update applies to their vendor, model, hardware revision, and software revision.
-Human-readable identifiers are often error-prone in this regard, so unique identifiers SHOULD be used instead.
+Human-readable identifiers are often error-prone in this regard, so unique identifiers should be used instead.

 Mitigates: [THREAT.IMG.INCOMPATIBLE](#threat-incompatible)